-Strong shells matter because they impact egg safety.
+Strong shells matter because they impact egg safety for your family.
 Strong eggshells are better able to keep bacteria out.
-One way to help keep eggs safe is by feeding hens a layer feed that includes Oyster Strong® System for shell strength.
+Get strong eggs with Oyster Strong® System, exclusively in Purina® premium and organic layer feeds.

 Sunny side up, over easy or hard boiled?
-Think about the last time you made eggs
+Think about the last time you cooked eggs

 .
 Did the shell break in a crisp, perfect line or was the crack more of a crumble and shatter?
 If it was the first, your eggshells are strong and protective.
 If it was the second, your backyard hens could use a calcium boost.